mayaleh/Maya.FormsConstructionKit/Readme.md

 - [ ] Date input
 - [ ] DateTime input
 - [ ] For API DataSource, support reading or sending the json data in nested objects.
 In most cases like reading, the data is not available in the root of the json response.
+- [ ] Enable/Disable logging requests per entity -> will save to app storage the request and its respsonse for diagnotic purposes.
+The logs will be displayed on one heap in one section of the Blazor app

 ## Blazor client
 - [x] after authorize the user, use the auth token to send authorized requests to the backend API